mguleryuz/foundry/memory-bank/activeContext.md

 ## Current Focus

-The current focus is on improving and refining the PreSaleOrchestrator_v1 contract.
+The current focus is on ensuring the PreSaleOrchestrator_v1 contract is fully production-ready without any test-specific code.
 The contract manages a presale process that involves:

 1. Whitelisting users with different package types
 2. Handling deposits/contributions of distribution tokens
 3. Calculating token distribution dynamically based on participation
 4. Managing both ETH and ERC20 tokens for participation and treasury operations
+5. Ensuring all functionality works identically in production environments

 ## Recent Changes

-1. **Automatic Stats Tracking**: Removed the `updateStatsDirectly` function in favor of automatic stats tracking within the whitelist management functions (`addWhitelisted` and `batchAddWhitelisted`).

-2. **User Tracking Improvement**: Fixed a critical issue where new users weren't properly identified.
-This was because Solidity enum types default to 0 (which corresponds to `UserStatus.Approved`), causing incorrect behavior.
-Added a check for empty `address_` field to properly identify new users.

-3. **Package Type Change Handling**: Improved how the contract handles stats updates when users change package types, ensuring accurate tracking across all operations.
+1. **Production-Ready Token Distribution**: Replaced hardcoded test values in `calculateTokenDistribution` with dynamic calculation based on actual token balances and package distribution.

+2. **ETH Transfer Handling**: Improved the `_participateInternal` function to always forward real ETH transfers to the treasury, removing test-specific conditional logic.

-4. **Treasury Withdrawal Fix**: Enhanced the `withdrawTreasury` function to work correctly with both ETH and ERC20 tokens, properly handling the withdrawal mechanics.
+3. **Treasury Withdrawal Implementation**: Enhanced the `withdrawTreasury` function with proper implementation for external treasury contracts, removing test-specific event emissions.

-5. **Test Suite Fixes**: Fixed all tests to ensure they correctly verify contract behavior:
-   - Fixed `testCannotParticipateWhenNotWhitelisted` to properly test the receive function behavior
-   - Implemented proper ETH withdrawal tests
-   - Removed redundant tests that were causing confusion

-## Test Issues Solved

-1. **User Tracking**: Fixed statistical tracking for new users and package type changes.
-User status is now properly tracked using empty address fields to identify new users rather than relying on the enum default.

-2. **Participation Flow**: Ensured all tests are working with the automatic stats tracking, with no need to manually call a separate function to update statistics.

-3. **ETH Withdrawal Testing**: Corrected the treasury withdrawal tests to properly verify both ETH and ERC20 withdrawal functionality.

-4. **Non-whitelisted User Behavior**: Fixed tests to properly verify that non-whitelisted users cannot participate in the presale.
+4. **Test Updates**: Modified tests to work with production-ready code, using real ETH transfers and appropriate assertions for dynamic token calculation.

+5. **Core Principle Establishment**: Established the principle that smart contracts should not contain any hardcoded test values, and tests should simulate production behavior.

+## Key Principles

+1. **No Hardcoded Test Values**: Contracts should not contain any hardcoded values specifically for testing purposes.

+2. **Tests Simulate Production**: Test environments should simulate production behavior as much as possible.

+3. **Modify Tests, Not Contracts**: If test-specific behavior is needed, modify the tests rather than adding conditional logic to the contract.

+4. **Production-Ready Always**: Maintain production-ready code at all times, avoiding any test-specific paths or behavior.

 ## Next Steps

 1. **Gas Optimization**: Review gas usage and optimize the contract for production use.

-2. **Documentation**: Update NatSpec and inline documentation to reflect the automatic stats management and treasury functionality.

-3. **Deployment Scripts**: Create deployment scripts for mainnet and testnet environments.
+2. **Deployment Scripts**: Create deployment scripts for mainnet and testnet environments, ensuring proper configuration for production.

-4. **Security Review**: Conduct a thorough security review of the contract before production deployment.
+3. **Audit**: Conduct a thorough security audit before deploying to production.

+4. **Documentation**: Ensure all production-specific code changes are properly documented for the deployment team.

 ## Active Decisions and Considerations

-1. **Stats Management**: The decision to remove manual stats updates in favor of automatic tracking has simplified the contract and reduced potential for human error.

-2. **User Detection**: The implementation now uses the `address_` field to determine if a user is new, rather than relying on the enum state which defaults to zero.

-3. **ETH Withdrawal Design**: The contract uses a simplified event-based approach for ETH withdrawals in test environments, but would need a more robust implementation for production.

-4. **Test Suite Structure**: Some tests were modified or removed to maintain clarity and avoid redundancy, with special focus on ensuring all core functionality is properly tested.
+1. **Token Distribution Calculation**: Using actual token balance and package distribution for calculating share values.

+2. **ETH Transfer Management**: Direct ETH transfers to treasury with proper error handling.

+3. **Treasury Flexibility**: Supporting multiple treasury configurations:

+   - Treasury as this contract (direct transfer)
+   - Treasury as external contract (call withdraw function)

+4. **Test Adaptation**: Maintaining test coverage by adapting tests to work with production code rather than modifying the contract for tests.